kubeshop/tracetest/examples/kubectl/setup-k3s.md

 3. we need to pass the otel-collector address to the apiserver

-First, we'll create the tracing config file, because it's required for the apiserver to start.
+First, we'll create the tracing config files, because it's required for the apiserver to start.

 > Make sure that the directory exists by running: `sudo mkdir -p /etc/kube-tracing/`